Product / system supply

 In July 2016, a £4.5 million funding boost from the Heritage Lottery Fund was announced for the development of the Seven Lochs Wetland Park.
 Drumpellier Country Park was scheduled to be developed, as part of this project, as a gateway to the Seven Lochs and a hub for heritage conservation, learning and engagement.

-The design for the Crannog was developed as a result of vast research and a detailed brief from Culture NL into traditional styles of Crannogs throughout Scotland and in particular the Crannog discovered within Lochend Loch.
+The design for the Crannog was developed as a result of vast research and a detailed brief from Culture NL into traditional styles of Crannogs throughout Scotland and, in particular, the Crannog discovered within Lochend Loch.
 Jupiter Play's findings from this research and experience creating bespoke play systems have enabled it to create a truly stunning and historically fitting play system for Drumpellier Country Park.

-Combining Jupiter Play and Inclusive Play's expertise ensured the design was fully accessible and met the criteria for the inclusive play PiPA assessment, a programme that supports families with disabled members to locate days out with appropriate facilities catering to their special needs.
+Combining Jupiter Play and Inclusive Play's expertise ensured the design was fully accessible and met the criteria for the inclusive play PiPA assessment, a programme that supports families with disabled members to discover days out with appropriate facilities catering to their special needs.

 Numerous elements of sensory play were incorporated, from hand-carved structures to Talk Tubes and, the most intriguing, a netted bed underneath the unit for children to lie and look up at a mirror which reflected the water patterned wetpour.